Agent Agreement – Terms and Conditions

 11.3.6 Exceptional Circumstances

-11.3.7 Parliamentary Proceedings, Commissions of Inquiry, Inquests or Other Similar Proceedings
+11.3.7 Parliamentary Proceedings, Commissions of Inquiry, Inquests or other similar Proceedings

 The Director may approve requests for Legal Assistance where an Agent is requested or compelled to appear in connection with a parliamentary proceeding, a commission of inquiry, an inquest or other similar proceedings, provided two qualifying criteria are met: